liuzhy-nlp/zhiyueliu.github.io/index.md

 ### About Me
-I received the Ph.D. degree in computer science from [Sun Yat-sen University](http://www.sysu.edu.cn/).
+Zhiyue Liu is currently an Assistant Professor in Guangxi University.
+He received the Ph.D. degree in computer science from [Sun Yat-sen University](http://www.sysu.edu.cn/).

 Contact E-mail: liuzhy [at] gxu.edu.cn or liuzhy93 [at] mail2.sysu.edu.cn.